 Green cement can be the key to this problem.
 Green cement is produced with the aid of “carbon-negative manufacturing processes”.
 This means that processes used to make cement are made more efficient and significantly reduce the amount of CO2 released as a byproduct.
 With this technologically advanced process, green cement can be considered an eco-friendly solution.

 There have been multiple companies that have patented green cement manufacture as it is becoming more and more in demand from construction companies and clients due to the increased pressure by most nations around the world.
 This increased awareness of sustainability and climate change has been raised by international symposiums and campaigns.

-Despite their efforts, there still needs to be more awareness of the rewards of using green cement.
-It has a reputation of being a risky financial investment for consumers and manufacturers alike due to the new production technology, which has also increased the expense of making the product.
+Despite their efforts, there still needs to be more awareness around the rewards of using green cement.
+It has a reputation for being a risky financial investment for consumers and manufacturers alike due to the new production technology, which has also increased the expense of making the product.

 It should be noted that Ceratech, a cement manufacturing company based in the United States, has been leading the way for the international market.
 They have created a feed mixture which is 95% recycled fly ash and 5% renewable liquid additives.
 Furthermore, their use of a hydraulic cement system means that the cement manufactured at the plant has an almost zero carbon footprint, according to the standards of the Environmental Product Declaration.

-There are also engineering advantages to using green cement over more conventional cement like OPC.
-It is known that green cement manufacturing processes increase the cement strength and also reduce porosity.
+There are also engineering advantages to using green cement over more conventional cement-like OPC.
+It is known that green cement manufacturing processes increase cement strength and also reduce porosity.

-While the production of this product remains high, traditionally produced cement can incur green taxes whish has been known to double the price of cement’s like OPC.
+While the production of this product remains high, traditionally produced cement can incur green taxes, which has been known to double the price of cements such as OPC.
 Hopefully, this will mean that construction companies will have more of an incentive to choose the greener option in their projects.